hnryjmes/modern-operating-systems/README.md

 overlays, virtual memory, pages

+"Each page is a contiguous range of addresses."

+"These pages are mapped onto physical memory, but not all pages have to be in physical memory at the same time to run the program."

 "When the program references a part of its address space that is in physical memory, the hardware performs the necessary mapping on the fly."

 ##### 3.3.1 Paging